On Termination of Polynomial Programs with Equality Conditions: Termination of MPPs with equality guards

 Then any finite or infinite path from the root in the execution tree can be identified by a finite or infinite string over $\Sigma$.
-Specifically, for any $\sigma=a_1a_2\cdots\in\Sigma^*\cup\Sigma^\omega$, the corresponding execution path is as follows: Moreover, any node in the execution tree is of the form $\bA_\sigma(\bx)$, where $\sigma\in\Sigma^*$ represents the history of the execution.
-Its ancestor nodes are $\bA_\tau(\bx)$ ($\tau\in\Pre(\sigma)$).
-According to the definition of execution tree, we have $G(\bA_\tau(\bx))=0$.
-Then all the paths of the execution tree are given as follows: \begin{defn}[Execution Path \cite{LXZZ14}] The set of execution paths of MPP (\ref{equ:mpp}) for an input $\bx\in \mathbb K^d$ is defined as
+Specifically, for any $\sigma=a_1a_2\cdots\in\Sigma^*\cup\Sigma^\omega$, the corresponding execution path is

+Moreover, any node in the execution tree is of the form $\bA_\sigma(\bx)$, where $\sigma\in\Sigma^*$ represents the execution history.
+Its ancestor nodes are $\bA_\tau(\bx)$ (with $\tau\in\Pre(\sigma)$).
+According to the definition of the execution tree, we have $G(\bA_\tau(\bx))=0$.
+Then all paths in the execution tree are given as follows. \begin{defn}[Execution Paths \cite{LXZZ14}] The set of \emph{execution paths} of \cref{equ:mpp} for an input $\bx\in \mathbb K^d$ is defined as

-\end{defn} For any path $\sigma$, we write the set of corresponding polynomials as $T_\sigma^-=\{G\circ A_\tau\mid \tau\in \Pre(\sigma)\}$.
+\end{defn} For any path $\sigma$, we write the set of corresponding polynomials as $T_\sigma^- \triangleq \{G\circ \bA_\tau\mid \tau\in \Pre(\sigma)\}$.
 Then it is obvious that